Rio (band): History

-Rio Today

 In 2004, they performed for the Peruvian community in Spain, in 2006 in New Jersey, and in 2007 in Los Angeles.
 Since then, they have continuously toured the United States and Europe.

 In 2005, the group recorded the version "Por tu amor" by vernacular singer Sonia Morales, who also performed.
 That year, their album 20 años was released, featuring the band's successes from 1986 to 2006.